nickhward/Aubo-Pick-And-Place/README.md

 **Cloud Clustering and Centroids**

 The .cpp file [pass_through.cpp](https://github.com/nickhward/Aubo-Pick-And-Place/blob/main/pass_through.cpp) filters out the point cloud.
-It used a voxel filter, a statistical filter, and a filter to get rid of the table top.
+It uses a voxel filter, a statistical filter, and a table top filter.
 Then inorder to only obtain the objects I used a function called Euclidean Cluster Extraction.
-This will cluster each object, and we can compute the 3D centroid, then convert the centroid into 2D.
-The 2D Centroid will be compared to the center point of the bounding box from the rostopic(/darknet_ros/bounding_boxes).
-The object that was selected will have the shortest euclidean between the bounding box and the 2D centroid.
+This will cluster each object, and we can compute the 3D centroids of each object, then convert the centroids into 2D.
+The 2D Centroids will be compared to the center point of the bounding box from the rostopic(/darknet_ros/bounding_boxes).
+The object that is selected will have the shortest euclidean distance between the bounding box center point and the 2D centroid.

 ![image](https://user-images.githubusercontent.com/78880630/125390026-03c78780-e357-11eb-9b8b-d30ff195a686.png)